 - How to stop fishing for compliments

-Whether you are the one who does it or someone else does, there are several ways to know when a person is fishing for compliments.
+Whether you do it or someone else does, there are several ways to know when a person is fishing for compliments.
 Their behavior often betrays them, and if you are keen, you will know when they are doing it.
 Here are some examples and signs of fishing for compliments;

 - Someone always feigns insecurity or vulnerability so you can reassure them